 Q: What is the Tampa Hillsborough Film and Digital Media Commission?

-A: Briefly, the Tampa Hillsborough Film and Digital Media Commission is a not-for-profit, public-private partnership division of the Tampa Hillsborough Economic Development Corporation (EDC) empowered to attract, facilitate, troubleshoot and permit filming in the Hillsborough County region.
-For more information about the EDC, click here.
+A: Briefly, the Tampa Hillsborough Film and Digital Media Commission (Film Tampa Bay) is a not-for-profit, public-private partnership division of Visit Tampa Bay (VTB) empowered to attract, facilitate, troubleshoot and permit filming in the Hillsborough County region.
+For more information about VTB, click here.

 Q: What services does the Tampa Hillsborough Film and Digital Media Commission provide?

-- One-Stop Permitting: streamlined permitting process for jurisdictions in Hillsborough County.
+One-Stop Permitting: a streamlined permitting process for jurisdictions in Hillsborough County.

 Q: What incentives are available to productions?

-A. The State of Florida offers an up-front sales tax exemption for qualified productions as well as an Entertainment Industry Incentive Program.
-Visit our
+A. The State of Florida offers an up-front sales tax exemption for qualified productions.
+For more information, visit www.filminflorida.com.

 Q: Do I need a permit to shoot in Hillsborough County?